edfii/edfii/README.md

-✌️Hi, I'm Edith.
+✌️ Hi, I'm Edith. </br>
+👩‍💻 currently working as an IT-Consultant </br>

-An IT-Consultant with a focus on UI/UX-Design and Frontend Development.
+🎨 focused on UI/UX-Design and Frontend Development.